opensearch-project/.github/CONTRIBUTING.md

 Signed-off-by: Jane Smith <jane.smith@email.com>
 ```

 You may type this line on your own when writing your commit messages.
-However, if your user.name and user.email are set in your git configs, you can use `-s` or `– – signoff` to add the `Signed-off-by` line to the end of the commit message.
+However, if your `user.name` and `user.email` are set in your `git config`, you can use `-s` or `––signoff` to add the `Signed-off-by` line to the end of the commit message automatically.

+Forgot to add DCO to a commit?
+Amend it with `git commit --amend -s`.

 ## License Headers